Jobzi-Artificial-Intelligence/ziconnect-backend-fastapi/docs/ABOUT.md

 The first service is an Internet Availability Predictor that aims to provide a solution for schools lacking internet availability information.
 It helps policymakers plan and allocate resources more effectively by estimating the likelihood of schools having reliable internet access using demographic and geographic data provided by the user.

+The statics models implemented for the study are mainly: Decision Tree, Random Forest and XGboost.

 For more detail about the implementation, training and optimization: https://github.com/Jobzi-Artificial-Intelligence/ziconnect-backend-fastapi/blob/master/fastapi/services/internetConnectivityService.py

 To run the model we have defined two templates to be loaded: